Homotopy theory for algebras over polynomial monads: Homotopy cofibrations and -monoidal model categories

 A weak equivalence which is an $h$-cofibration will be called a \emph{trivial $h$-cofibration}.
 A weak equivalence which remains a weak equivalence under any cobase change will be called \emph{couniversal}.
 For instance, trivial cofibrations are couniversal weak equivalences.

 \begin{lem} In general, couniversal weak equivalences are trivial $h$-cofibrations.
-In a left proper model category, trivial $h$-cofibrations are couniversal weak equivalences.\end{lem}
+In left proper model categories, the converse holds: trivial $h$-cofibrations are couniversal weak equivalences.\end{lem}

 \begin{proof}The $2$-out-of-$3$ property of the class of weak equivalences implies that couniversal weak equivalences are trivial $h$-cofibrations.
-In a left proper model category, the pushout of a trivial $h$-cofibration is again a trivial $h$-cofibration by \ref{hcofchar}(ii) and the general fact that weak equivalences are preserved under homotopy pushout.\end{proof}
+In a left proper model category, the pushout of a trivial $h$-cofibration is a trivial $h$-cofibration in virtue of Lemmas \ref{coprodhcof}, \ref{hcofchar}ii and \ref{formal}a.\end{proof}

 \begin{defin} A model category is called \emph{$h$-monoidal} if it is a monoidal model category \cite{Hovey} such that for each (trivial) cofibration $f:X\to Y$ and each object $Z$, the tensor product $f\otimes 1_Z:X\otimes Z\to Y\otimes Z$ is a (trivial) $h$-cofibration.